david-hil/100-days-of-code/LOG.md

 creating a project with the CLI took like 2 minutes, and I wonder what the hard pat was. it seems like it only created some boilerplate.

 Working wih the vue-cli is totally different from just including it via CDN.
 What is a .vue file?
 Why are there no .html/.css files?
 I was told "you should just start with the cdn version, it's easier to install", and i feel lied to.

+### Day 10: September 17, 2018

+**Today's Progress**: Today I mostly read about the (totally different) system with the .vue singe file component

+**Thoughts:** I feel like I'm getting the hang of it.
+It's actually way more handy and efficient, but still really different.

+Also, it's two digits now.
+See you in 90 days to three digits (I will have to do 101 days to get to 100 cause I started at 0)